Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: A Framework Based on Gutenberg and Wulff-Nilsen's Approach

-\begin{lemma} If for layer $i$, the rebuild step runs in $\tilde O(T 2 ^ i)$ time, the batch deletion step runs in $\tilde O(T)$ time, and either step uses $\tilde O(M)$ space, and the number of layers $L$ is such that $2 ^ L$ is at most $\tilde O(T / n ^ 2)$, then we have a data structure for full-dynamic APSP under vertex operations with a worst-case update time of $\tilde O(T)$ and a space usage of $\tilde O(M)$ \end{lemma} To give an intuition for Lemma \ref{lemma:frameworkdetailed}, first note that since layer $i$ is rebuilt every $2 ^ i$ updates, we can apply the deamortization technique to each layer to make their worst-case running time $\tilde O(T)$ per layer.
-Since there are only $\tilde O(1)$ layers, this gives us a worst-case running time of $\tilde O(T)$ for the incremental case.
-To handle an update, for each layer, we let $D_i$ be the set of vertices deleted since the last time layer $i$ was rebuilt, and call the batch deletion procedures.
-Since there are $\tilde O(1)$ layers and the batch deletion procedure takes $\tilde O(T)$ time for each layer, the total time for batch deletion is $\tilde O(T)$.
-To handle insertions, after each update, we insert the vertices from the at most $2 ^ L$ insertions since the last time the entire data structure was rebuilt using Lemma \ref{lemma:floyd}, in $O(2 ^ L n ^ 2) = \tilde O(T)$ time.
-The space usage is $\tilde O(M)$ since no extra space overhead is introduced.
+In \cite{previous}, based on standard de-amortization techniques, Gutenberg and Wulff-Nilsen implicitly showed the following lemma: \begin{lemma} If for layer $i$, the preprocessing step runs in $\tilde O(T 2 ^ i)$ time, the batch deletion step runs in $\tilde O(T)$ time, and either step uses $\tilde O(M)$ space, and the number of layers $L$ is such that $2 ^ L$ is at most $\tilde O(T / n ^ 2)$, then we have a data structure for fully-dynamic APSP under vertex operations with a worst-case update time of $\tilde O(T)$ and a space usage of $\tilde O(M)$ \end{lemma}